• Skip to primary navigation

 • Italian Seasoning – this gives your meatballs the perfect seasoning.

 Cook the lentils and the quinoa if you do not already have leftovers from earlier in the week.
+Check out my favorite way to cook quinoa in the instant pot!

 Preheat the oven to 400F.

-Heat a large saute pan over medium heat.
+Heat a large sauté pan over medium heat.
 Slice the mushrooms and add them to the preheated skillet after spraying it with some olive oil spray (so they don’t stick).

 Cook mushrooms 5-7 minutes, allowing the water to cook out of them.
 The will start to brown up after the water is removed.